zolotas4/VersionControlLecture/README.md

 * If Git-Bash is installed you will see it in the results.
 Click the Git-Bash Terminal and you're ready to start (jump to section Configuration).

 * If not, then you need to install it.
+Open the Software Center application on your Windows machine and find the Git 2.2.3 app and install it.
+You should now be able to find the Git Bash application in your setup.

-The link for download is at the [Official Git Website.](http://git-scm.com/downloads).
+* If you still have problems, download Git from the [Official Git Website.](http://git-scm.com/downloads).
 Pick the Windows Operating system, download and follow the instalation instructions (just click next on every screen to get the default settings).
 However, due to the admin restrictions on these machines you may not be able to install it in your machine.
 If this is the case for you, please let me know and I will ask support to figure this out for you so you can use it later on.
 But unfortunately for this practical you need to switch to Linux to use Git.

 Configuration
 -----------------